rust-lang/keyword-generics-initiative/updates/progress-report-february-2023.md

 }
 ```

-While this does in fact accurately describe what's going on, you can see it's
-starting to look rather verbose.
-You can imagine that if we were to throw
-fallibility (`throws`) or some other keyword in the mix it would quickly start
-resembling a bit of a keyword stew.
-To fix this we intend to a new `effect/.do`
-notation which will enable being generic over *all* modifier keywords.
-This is
-not yet part of what we'll be proposing, as it needs a lot more design work.
-But
+That's sure starting to feel like a lot of keywords, right?
+We've accurately
+described exactly what's going on, but there's a lot of repetition.
+We know that
+if we're dealing with a `?const ?async fn`, most arguments probably will also
+want to be `?const ?async`.
+But under the syntax rules we've proposed so far,
+you'd end up repeating that everywhere.
+And it probably gets worse once we start
+adding in more keywords.
+Not ideal!

+So we're very eager to make sure that we find a solution to this.
+And we've been
+thinking about a way we could get out of this, which we've been calling
+`effect/.do`-notation.
+This would allow you to mark a function as "generic over
+all modifier keywords" by annotating it as `effect fn`, and it would allow the
+compiler to insert all the right `.await`, `?`, and `yield` keywords in the
+function body by suffixing function calls with `.do`.

+Just to set some expectations: this is the least developed part of our proposal,
+and we don't intend to formally propose this until after we're done with some of
-it is an important part of our final vision, so we want to provide a brief
+the other proposals.
+But we think it's an important part of the entire vision,
-glimpse at what we think it might look like if we rewrote the `Read` trait using that:
+so we wanted to make sure we shared it here.
+And with that out of the way,
+here's the same example we had above, but this time using the `effect/.do`-notation:

 ```rust
 trait ?effect Read {